 Funded by / Ownership

-Honolulu Civil Beat is a 501(c)3 tax-exempt news organization and is a member of the Institute for Nonprofit News, a coalition of more than 200 nonprofit newsrooms across the U.S..
-According to their about page “Civil Beat receives substantial support from Pierre and Pam Omidyar through the Omidyar Ohana Fund, a donor advised fund at the Hawaii Community Foundation.
-We also rely heavily on donations from individuals, foundations and businesses.”
-Civil Beat is completely transparent through revealing their donors, which can be found here.
+Honolulu Civil Beat is a 501(c)3 tax-exempt news organization and is a member of the Institute for Nonprofit News, a coalition of more than 200 nonprofit newsrooms across the U.S. According to their about page, “Civil Beat receives substantial support from Pierre and Pam Omidyar through the Omidyar Ohana Fund, a donor-advised fund at the Hawaii Community Foundation.
+We also rely heavily on donations from individuals, foundations, and businesses.”
+Civil Beat is completely transparent by revealing its donors, which can be found here.

 Analysis / Bias

-Politically and editorially the majority of commentary leans progressive liberal with support for fighting climate change, protecting the environment, education and gun control.
+Politically and editorially, most commentary leans progressive with support for fighting climate change, protecting the environment, education, and gun control.
 Further, there is frequent negative reporting on the Trump Administration: There’s A Wider Scandal Suggested By The Trump Investigations.

 The Honolulu Civil Beat also republishes news from the Associated Press.
-In general, news reporting is in-depth and factual, with moderate left leaning bias in story selection and editorial commentaries.
+Generally, news reporting is in-depth and factual, with moderate left-leaning bias in story selection and editorial commentaries.